oriolgfarssac/WeatherApp/README.md

 <h1>WEATHER APP</h1>

 <h5>
-In this webApp I've done a real time weather app that uses the api OpenWeather, based on the city you introduce in the app.
-Feel free to try it on the link below.
+This is a real time weather app WebApp I've done that uses the api OpenWeather, based on the city you introduce in the app.
+  Feel free to try it on the link below!
 </h5>

 <h3>